nwrenger/one-googol/README.md

 The Go-based backend manages the application's core logic, API endpoints, and real-time communication.
 Below are the primary routes and their purposes:

 - **HTTP API Routes:**
-  - `GET /count`: Returns a JSON response with the current count.
+  - `GET /count`: Returns a text response with the current count.

   - `POST /count/increment`: Increases the counter by the defined step size and returns the updated value.